Dehydrated Strawberries

 These dried berries taste best using fresh, ripe strawberries.
 The results will be tart if the berries aren’t very ripe.

-How to Dehydrate Strawberries in the Oven
+Step by Step Instructions for How to Dehydrate Strawberries in the Oven

 For oven dried strawberries, slice the berries about ¼ inch thick.
 I like to use this strawberry huller to remove the leaves and hull from the top of each strawberry.
-You can also cut the top off the berries if you don’t have a huller.
+You can also cut the stems off the berries if you don’t have a huller.

 Cook the berries in a 175 degree oven for about 3 hours, or until most of the water is dried out.
 Strawberries have a lot of moisture in them, and the cook time can vary quite a bit.
 For crispy dried strawberry chips, you’ll need to leave them in the oven for closer to 4 hours.

-Dried Strawberries in a Dehydrator
+Step by Step Instructions for Dried Strawberries in a Food Dehydrator

 To make dried strawberries using a dehydrator, place the sliced strawberries in a single layer on the dehydrator trays.
 Set the machine to 135 degrees, and run it for 5 to 8 hours for chewy dried strawberries, or 8 to 15 hours for crisp strawberry chips.